rsdoiel/mkpage/README.md

 *mkpage* comes with some helper utilities that make scripting a deconstructed content management system from Bash easier.

+### mkslides

+*mkslides* generates a set of HTML5 slides from a single Markdown file.
+It uses the same template engine as *mkpage*

 ### reldocpath

 *reldocpath* is intended to simplify the calculation of relative